 Kakashi went off to talk to Inari, Naruto and Sasuke passed out and I stayed up a little late reviewing everything I had learned.

 I had gotten a bit father, just a bit.
 In all honestly, though, it didn''t feel like I improved at all.
 The only noticeable difference was my chakra doesn't flicker to green any more, it just goes straight to it from blue.
 It was becoming easier, I suppose.

 Which, I guess, is kind of a good thing.
 Seeing how we'd finish the Zabuza arc tomorrow.

 My assumption was correct when the four of us—Sasuke, Kakashi, Tazuna and me—stood on the bridge and stared at the unconscious bodies of the workers.

-Once more I felt my legs warm into that disgustingly familiar feeling of jelly.
+Once more, I felt my legs warm into that disgustingly familiar feeling of jelly.
 My stomach clenched and my head felt lighter.
-My hand shook ever so slightly as I gripped the kunai.
+My hands shook ever so slightly as I gripped the kunai.

 "And I see you're still dragging around a bunch of kids," Zabuza continued, his voice sounding eerily disturbed.